thejordanprice/thejordanprice.github.io/_posts/2017-7-16-Pi-Bios-Flasher.md

 comments: true
 ---

 Recovering or playing around with EEPROM/BIOS is pretty fun and handy.
 An EEPROM is [E]lectrically [E]rasable and [P]rogrammable [R]ead [O]nly [M]emory.
 A BIOS is the software stored inside the EEPROM that handles the entire boot process of any computer or fancy device.
-The reason BIOS software on the chip is important, as it is the first software to take control of your computer when you turn it on.
-The software has been specifically programmed for the hardware available in the device; and to handle initializing all of the sub-devices (testing if they're working as well; POST) and then find the bootloader upon all successful tests and boot the OS.
+The BIOS software on the chip is important because it is the first software to take control of your computer when you turn it on.
+The software has been specifically programmed for the hardware available in the device.
+It is responsible for initializing all of the sub-devices and finding the bootloader upon all successful (POST) tests.

-Some examples of why you might need to do this.
+Reasons to flash / do this.

 - Flashing open source BIOS. (coreboot, libreboot)
 - Failed flashing attempts. (bricked motherboard)